maritimeconnectivity/MaritimeCloud/README.txt

 distribution/
-  mc-client-android     A client that can be used on android mc-client-jsr356      A client that can be used in any JSR 356 enabled container mc-client=standalone  A client that can be used without dependencies mc-server             The cloud server
+  mc-client-android     A client that can be used on android mc-client-jsr356      A client for any JSR 356 enabled container mc-client=standalone  A client that can be used without any dependencies mc-server             The standalone cloud server

 Source Code Organization
 -------------------------------------------------------------------------------
 The repository is organized into the following components.

-mc-core/                The core classes includes definition of Maritime Cloud concepts such as ID
+mc-core/                The core classes for the Maritime Cloud

-mc-util/                Various utility classes that are used throughout the project.
+mc-util/                Various utility classes commonly used.

 mc-net/
-  mc-net-api            The client API for communicating between different actors mc-net-impl           The default client implementation mc-net-messages       The different messages that are send between the clients and servers mc-net-server         The MaritimeCloud server that facilitates communication between actors mc-net-server-tck     Contains various end-to-end tests
+  mc-net-client-api     The client API for communicating mc-net-client-impl    The default client implementation mc-net-messages       The messages that are send between clients and servers mc-net-server         The MaritimeCloud server implementation mc-net-server-tck     Contains various end-to-end tests